-Now is the time to apply Kalkpaint.
+Now is the time to apply lime paint.
 Usually, two layers are needed, and let it dry well between layers.

-Once the Kalkpaint is dry you can sand it down (on corners etc.) to get a used/vintage look, if that is desired.
+Once the lime paint is dry you can sand it down (on corners etc.) to get a used/vintage look, if that is desired.

-Do this carefully so you will not remove too much at once, as the paint has not begun to harden and will therefore come of very easily.
+Do this carefully so you will not remove too much at once, as the paint has not begun to harden and will therefore come off very easily.

 Scratching the surface can also give a nice patina, but watch out if you don't like that as the surface is still very soft.

 Now clean all dust from your item (carefully), use a brush or you can use a vacuum cleaner.

 If you want to protect your item from wear and tear, grease and stains etc. then use a good water-based varnish on top of the lime paint.
 (It is important to let the final layer of lime paint dry for a minimum of 72 hours before applying varnish, or even 1-3 weeks if possible as the lime paint will then have started to harden).

 If you want to achieve a more antique look or a beautiful patina on your item then simply skip using varnish and let time take its course.

 It is very important to avoid all contact with water while lime paint is drying, in the first 72 hours, as water will leave white spots on the lime paint.

 Always do a test before applying a varnish to the lime-painted surface to see if it can be used, as some varnishes change the colour of the lime paint more than others, and some types can simply not be used due to ingredients.
 Our Top Coat can be used for minimal colour change, but keep in mind that it is not scratch or scuff-proof.